INDUSTRY STRUCTURE & DEVELOPMENT

 OPPORTUNITIES AND THREATS

-a favourable factor influencing domestic demand for textiles.
-The decline in textile and apparel industry in the developed countries has created opportunity for developing countries for export upto US$140 billion by 2020.
-Hence, there is huge opportunity for India to reach upto US$ 80 billion exports by 2020.
+The size of the Indian textile and apparel industry is expected to reach $223 billion by 2021.
+The Indian textile Industry is set for strong growth, buoyed by both strong domestic consumption as well as export demand.
+The exports of textile and clothing products, account for 35% of the total textile sector in India.
+In spite of overall decline of 15.85% in export of the country during 2015-16, the export of textile sector remain flat at $40 billion and your Company registered remarkable growth of 35.53% in Exports during the year over the previous year.
 A strong raw material production base, a vast pool of skilled and unskilled personnel, cheap labour, good export potential and low import contents are some of the salient features of the Indian textile industry.
-With the increase in capacities, the company will be able to achieve scale of economies, offering wide product range and broad base its customer profile.
-We expect good growth in the demand for our products in the upcoming years and improvement in the margins of the Company.
+With the increase in capacities, the company will be able to achieve balancing in operations, offering wide product range and broad base its customer profile.
+We expect good growth in the demand for our products in the coming years and improvement in the margins of the Company.

 INTERNAL CONTROL SYSTEM AND THEIR ADEQUACY

-The risk management framework of the Company ensures compliance with the requirements of Clause 49 of the Listing Agreement.
+The risk management framework of the Company ensures compliance with the requirements SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
 The Framework establishes risk management across all service areas and functions of the Company, and has in place procedure to inform the top Management about the risk assessment and minimization process.
 The Company is exposed to risks from market fluctuations of foreign exchange, finance and commodity price risk.

 The Company has financed a substantial part of its expansion plans through debt.
 The debt agreements are subject to financial covenants.
 The forecast cash requirements of the Company are closely monitored along with actual and projected to ensure adherence to covenants.